• Skip to content

 A church finance committee is a financial think-tank for a church.

-Develop a finance committee that is committed to budgeting, monitoring and, controlling how church funds are spent, and your church will have the necessary resources to fulfill its mission, vision, and strategy.
+Develop a finance committee committed to budgeting, monitoring, and controlling how church funds are spent.
+Your church will have the necessary resources to fulfill its mission, vision, and strategy.

 Does your church finance committee do these things?